jeffhung/trender-tools/README.markdown

 Development Plan
 ----------------

+Here is a roughly plan to develop tte4t:

-Let's first using Stylish to customize Team Track UI, to find out the desired way to help us focus on most important things.
+1. Let's first using Stylish to customize Team Track UI, to find out the desired way to help us focus on most important things.

-The next step can be switching from Stylish to Greasemonkey, which allow us to use user script (javascript) to modify page behaviors.
+2. The next step can be switching from Stylish to Greasemonkey, which allow us to use user script (javascript) to modify page behaviors.
 For example, hide uninterested sections initially.

-The third step is to allow customization, since different Trender may have different preference.
+3. The third step is to allow customization, since different Trender may have different preference.

+We're in step 1 currently.

 Join Development
 ----------------